Liberty Crossing. From cryptome.org.

 Interested in your comments.

-1. Nate Jones permalink
+1. Nate Jones Avatar

 Good post in the same vein by Shane Harris at the washingtonian.